 my curious mind that was seeking more growth and discovery outside of my studies.
 I was suffering from anxiety and I didn’t feel I had a strong sense of direction or purpose.
 The feeling of not being grounded severely impacted my

-emotional, mental, psychological and physical health at the time.
+emotional, mental, psychological, and physical health at the time.
 In a more spiritual sense, I felt I had no strong foundation within myself- I didn’t feel rooted in any beliefs.
 A couple of months later, I was introduced to yoga for the first time and I remember feeling incredible after my first class.
-At first I couldn’t pin-point why it felt so good, but then I started to realize that it was helping me to take charge of my negative thoughts and opened up new doors in my spiritual growth.
-I now work in advertising, which proves to be a high stress environment each day, and yoga has continued to present me with methods to help me cope with this, just as it did when I started practicing in university.
-We sometimes loose our ability to concentrate, or understand what we feel in certain environments.
+At first, I couldn’t pinpoint why it felt so good, but then I started to realize that it was helping me to take charge of my negative thoughts and opened up new doors in my spiritual growth.
+I now work in advertising, which proves to be a high-stress environment each day, and yoga has continued to present me with methods to help me cope with this, just as it did when I started practicing in university.
+We sometimes lose our ability to concentrate or understand what we feel in certain environments.
 When situations start to become overwhelming, we start to feel unbalanced and unsure of how to deal with the emotions that come along with it.

 2. WHAT IS YOGA?